 Legislative Note: A traditional elective-share state should adopt Alternative A and should adopt the language beginning with the word "this" in subsection (e).
-An augmented-estate elective-share state should adopt Alternative B and should adopt the language beginning with word "except" in subsection (e).
+An augmented-estate elective-share state whose statute does not adequately address rights in community property should adopt Alternative B and should adopt the language beginning with word "except" in subsection (e).